Growing Pains: Production

+Casting

-Soon after the cancelation of The Four Seasons, Joanna Kerns auditioned for a new series in late 1984, called Growing Pains.
-She auditioned with Alan Thicke, who was coming off the failure of his TV talk show Thicke of the Night.
+Soon after the cancelation of The Four Seasons, Joanna Kerns auditioned for a new series in late 1984, called Growing Pains, which was being developed by screenwriter Neal Marlens, alongside executive producer Mike Sullivan.
+She auditioned with Alan Thicke, who was coming off the failure of his syndicated late-night talk show Thicke of the Night.
 Kerns joked in many interviews that she and Alan had immediate chemistry, especially when she kissed him on his nose by accident during their audition together.
-Kerns and Thicke's chemistry won them both the parts, and the two became great friends off the show; they both had many things in common, including both being newly divorced and both being single parents.
+Kerns and Thicke's chemistry won them both the parts of lead characters Maggie and Jason Seaver, and the two became great friends off the show.
+Both of them had many things in common, including being newly divorced single parents.

-In 1985, Tracey Gold auditioned for Carol Seaver's role on Growing Pains but was not initially cast.
-The actress chosen for the pilot was Elizabeth Ward, who had starred alongside Gold in The Hand-Me-Down Kid, a 1983 ABC Afterschool Special.
-However, test audiences did not favor Ward in Carol's role, and Gold promptly replaced her.
-In 1988 at age 19, Gold gained some weight over the Growing Pains series hiatus.
-That season, the sitcom's scripts called for her to be the brunt of fat jokes from her television brothers for many episodes in a row.